You are here

-Under the rules of the New York Court of Appeals and the ABA, credits required for graduation are limited as follows:
+Under Pace Law School's Academic Rules and Regulations, credits required for graduation are limited as follows:

 - A maximum of 19 credits of the credits required to graduate are allowed for "clinical credits" in live-client clinics, externships, and simulation courses.
 This number does not include "academic credits" awarded in those courses.

 - A maximum of 10 credits taken outside a law school, at another graduate school, either as a joint degree candidate or not, may be substituted for "clinical credits.”
 These 10 credits are part of the 19 clinical credit limitation.